A file-per-table tablespace contains data and indexes for a single

 fsyncoperations are performed on multiple file-per-table data files instead of a single shared tablespace data file.
 Because

 fsyncoperations are per file, write operations for multiple tables cannot be combined, which can result in a higher total number of

 mysqld must keep an open file handle for each file-per-table tablespace, which may impact performance if you have numerous tables in file-per-table tablespaces.

 More file descriptors are required when each table has its own data file.

 There is potential for more fragmentation, which can impede

 DROP TABLEand table scan performance.
 However, if fragmentation is managed, file-per-table tablespaces can improve performance for these operations.

 The buffer pool is scanned when dropping a table that resides in a file-per-table tablespace, which can take several seconds for large buffer pools.
 The scan is performed with a broad internal lock, which may delay other operations.

-innodb_autoextend_incrementvariable, which defines the increment size for extending the size of an auto-extending system tablespace file when it becomes full, does not apply to file-per-table tablespace files, which are auto-extending regardless of the
+innodb_autoextend_incrementvariable, which defines the increment size for extending the size of an auto-extending shared tablespace file when it becomes full, does not apply to file-per-table tablespace files, which are auto-extending regardless of the

 innodb_autoextend_incrementsetting.
 Initial file-per-table tablespace extensions are by small amounts, after which extensions occur in increments of 4MB.